 Direct debit is normally the most cost effective way of paying for your gas or electricity.
-Most energy companies will give you a discount for paying through this method.
+Most energy suppliers will give you a discount for paying through this method.

 Direct debit allows you to make regular and regimented payments from your bank account by using an automated system.
 This allows you to manage your energy payments easily and conveniently.

 In a survey taken, 8/10 people said that they thought that paying via direct debit worked well for them.
 A further 6/10 people stated that they would prefer to pay all of their household bills via direct debit.

 Direct debit works by setting up a regular payment between your bank account and your energy supplier.
 Doing this allows you to make gas and electricity payments automatically; making it more convenient for you.

 When you set up a direct debit, you are giving your permission for your energy supplier to take a payment from your account on a set date for a set amount.

 Your bank is then sent confirmation of this agreement and will authorise the payment to go through.